dianastebbins/hw9-teamPageGenerator/README.md

 ## Project Description
 ```
 User of the application completes a short questionnaire per employee/team member.
+Application then creates a "team.html" page that can be opened in  a browser (this is a command line application, no url applies)
 ```

 ## Table of Contents